sharetribe/flex-docs/src/docs/concepts-development/headless-content-management/index.md

 render the content in any client you choose, as it can be retrieved by a call to the Flex API.

-To illustrate further, here is how data fetched from the API maps to visual elements in the default “About page” in FTW:
+To illustrate further, here is an example of how data fetched from the API maps to visual elements in the default “About page” in FTW:

 ![How data is rendered on the about page](./data.png)